 Targeted Mitigation:

-Prioritization of high-risk areas.
+Prioritization of high-risk segments for immediate intervention.

 Regulatory Compliance: